PetroChina Q3 profit tumbles on lower oil prices, slowing gas demand | Malay Mail

 PetroChina, which is also China's second-largest oil refiner, processed 906 million barrels of crude in the first nine months of the year, up 4.3 per cent from a year earlier.

-Despite the growth in throughput, PetroChina’s operating profits at its refining department shrank nearly 90 per cent during the period to 3.4 billion yuan as a domestic supply overhang squeezed margins, the firm said — Reuters
+Despite the growth in throughput, PetroChina's operating profits at its refining department shrank nearly 90 per cent during the period to 3.4 billion yuan as a domestic supply overhang squeezed margins, the firm said.

+Company officials said today that the sluggish fuel demand growth could extend into the fourth quarter. — Reuters